ScottSenffner/100-Days-of-Learning/log.md

 Continued on with the youtube video of learning how to configure Visual Studio Code for development setup.
 I love the feature for debugging a script.
 You can create break points.
 What I like about this, is you can drill down, on the left hand side, to all the variables.
 I have been looking for something like this to be able to start on the python script I want to make to scrap a webpage on a daily basis.
 I hope to start working on it soon and publish it.
 I like the [requests library](https://requests.readthedocs.io/en/master/).

 **Link to youtube video:** [Visual Studio Code (Windows) - Setting up a Python Development Environment and Complete Overview](https://www.youtube.com/watch?v=-nh9rCzPJ20)

+### Day 6: Jan.
+6, 2020

+**Today's Progress**:
+Started a webscraping tutorial to scape a website.
+I want to be able to run it daily and email me the contents.
+It is under py_scripts/webscapy.py